This Healthy Pumpkin Pie Custard is made without a crust with no sugar added, Low Carb, Gluten Free and Grain Free!

 Some times more like 3-5 times depending on if a recipe failed and I need more ingredients.
 Now I’m about 5 minutes from Whole Foods.
 I must learn to buy in bulk I suppose.

-Or if you need dairy free try some Dairy Free Whipped Cream on top or leave it without out, but be sure to chill them!
-Tastes much better than warm since I tried it both ways of course.
+If you need dairy free try some Dairy Free Whipped Cream on top or leave it without out, but be sure to chill them!
+Tastes much better than warm since I tried it both ways of course. 🙂

 Made without artificial sweeteners and only natural stevia, no aftertaste is evident at all.
 In fact my super picky husband and oldest son actually LOVE this custard, and hubby is always the first one to comment if he notices an aftertaste!